ghc-proposals/ghc-proposals/proposals/0000-submodules.rst

 Effect and Interactions
 -----------------------

-The context of every declaration can be made much more explicit.
+The context of every declaration can be made more explicit.
 Good synergy with ``-XRebindableSyntax``.

 Costs and Drawbacks